Multiplicities of cohomological automorphic forms on $\mathrm{GL}_2$ and mod $p$ representations of $\mathrm{GL}_2(\mathbb{Q}_p)$: Mod representations of

 \section{Mod $p$ representations of $\GL_2(\Q_p)$}

-\textbf{Notation.} Let $p$ be a prime\footnote{It is not always necessary, but for convenience we make this assumption throughout the paper.} $\geq 5$, $G=\GL_2(\Q_p)$, $K=\GL_2(\Z_p)$, $Z$ be the center of $G$, $T$ be the diagonal torus, and $B=\matr{*}*0*$ the upper Borel subgroup.
+\textbf{Notation.} Let $p$ be a prime\footnote{The assumption $p\geq 5$ is not always necessary, but for convenience we make this assumption throughout the paper.} $\geq 5$, $G=\GL_2(\Q_p)$, $K=\GL_2(\Z_p)$, $Z$ be the centre of $G$, $T$ be the diagonal torus, and $B=\matr{*}*0*$ the upper Borel subgroup.